digitalaardvarks/AudioVideoAnalysis/documentation/getStarted-AVA.md

 ## Record

 AudioVideoAnalysis is designed for realtime spectral analysis of video and audio. by clicking **record**, you record said information onto the applications Display Window.
+Alternitivly, hit the `spacebar` to toggle recording on or off.

 (GIF of button enabled with some processing)

 ## Device parameters

 Before recording, make sure you have selected your desired device parameters.
+These include *camera device*, *camera format* (resolution), *audio device* and general *audio settings* such as sample-rate, buffersze etc.

 (Image of device parameters)